 Fixed rate home loans

 The main benefit of a fixed rate home loan is you lock in your interest rate for a certain period, and have set repayments for this term, usually around one to five years.
 This means you won’t benefit from any interest rate drops, but won’t be affected by hikes either.

 During the fixed period:

 - It’s common that you’ll only be able to make limited additional repayments per annum

 - Some institutions may not allow you to redraw any additional repayments you have made to the loan

 - If rates fall or increase your interest rate will not change

-- If you want to pay your loan out early or want to revert back to a variable rate you will be charged a fee.
+- If you want to pay your loan out early or want to revert back to a variable rate there will be costs charged known as a Break Cost.
 This amount will vary depending on how long you are into the fixed loan term.

 Split home loans